 HOW TO SELL & WRITE OPTIONS

-When we are talking about writing a put or call option we are speaking about an investment contract in which a fee is paid for the right to buy or sell shares at a future date.
-Put and call options for stocks are typically sold in lots of 100 shares.
+When we are talking about writing a put or call option we are speaking about an investment contract in which a charge is paid for the right to buy or sell shares at a future.
+Put and call options for stocks are sold in lots consists of 100 shares.

 A little review of history.
-The origins of writing an option date back to ancient times.
+The beginnings of writing an option go back to ancient times.
 Don’t think it is something new.

-Aristotle, the Greek philosopher, recorded an early example of options trading in his ”Politics”.
-The philosopher and mathematician Thales of Miletus studied astronomy as a way to predict olive harvests for his region.
+Aristotle, the Greek philosopher, wrote about a maybe first example of options trading in his ”Politics”.
+Thales of Miletus, the philosopher and mathematician examined astronomy to be able to foretell olive harvests for his area.

-Thales believed there would be a coming bountiful olive harvest, but did not have the money to buy his own olive presses.
+The tale is coming.
+Thales concluded there would be a generous olive harvest, but he didn’t have the money to buy his own olive presses.

-So, instead of paying a fee for the right to access the olive presses of others.
+So, instead, he paid a fee for the right to use the olive presses of other owners.

 Do you see?
 This was the first options contract.